influxdata/docs-v2/content/v2.0/organizations/buckets/_index.md

     weight: 1
 ---

+A **bucket** is a named location where time series data is stored.
+All buckets have a **retention policy**, a duration of time that each data point persists.
+A bucket belongs to an organization.

 **To manage an organization's buckets**:

-A bucket is a named location where data is stored that has a retention policy.
-It’s similar to an InfluxDB v1.x “database,” but is a combination of both a database and a retention policy.
-Each bucket can only have one retention policy.

 1. Click the **Organizations** tab in the navigation bar.
 2. Click on the name of an organization, then select the **Buckets** tab.
 All of the organization's buckets appear.